-Mobile Technologies Template Policy (inc. BYOD/BYOT)
+Shaftesbury Abbey Mobile Technologies Policy

 Mobile technology devices may be a school owned/provided or privately owned smartphone, tablet, notebook / laptop or other technology that usually has the capability of utilising the school’s wireless network.
 The device then has access to the wider internet which may include the school’s learning platform and other cloud based services such as email and data storage.

+The school recognises the potential challenges that come from wearable technology such as watches or bracelets that may have functionality that is not appropriate for the school setting.
+Such devices will be considered on a case by case basis, but may be banned from use in school if they have the capacity to record and/or share videos for example.

 The absolute key to considering the use of mobile technologies is that the pupils / students, staff and wider school community understand that the primary purpose of having their personal device at school is educational and that this is irrespective of whether the device is school owned/provided or personally owned.
 The mobile technologies policy should sit alongside a range of polices including but not limited to the Safeguarding Policy, Bullying Policy, Acceptable Use Policy, policies around theft or malicious damage and the Behaviour Policy.
 Teaching about the safe and appropriate use of mobile technologies should be included in the online safety education programme.